Basic, least toxic control methods for tent caterpillars and web worms.

 Biological Controls

 Another non-chemical method is the use of nematodes, which are insect-eating worms.
 “Create a mixture of nematodes and water and place directly in the hole.
-The most effective method is soaking cotton strips in the solution and using tweezers to place as deeply in the hole as possible.”(2).
+The most effective method is soaking cotton strips in the solution and using tweezers to place as deeply in the hole as possible.”2

 Bt Insecticide

 Bacillus thuringiensis (Bt) is often recommended for controlling caterpillar infestations and other insects.
 Bt is a biological pesticide that is naturally occurring at low levels in soil.
 A variety of Bt, Bacillus thuringiensis var. kurstaki (Btk), has been found to survive in the upper respiratory tracts of humans; however, there is no evidence of Btk-related illnesses.
-Therefore, NCAP maintains the precautionary principle that there is not sufficient evidence of Bt and Btk’s safety to humans to merit exposing human populations to it.
-(5)
+Therefore, NCAP maintains the precautionary principle that there is not sufficient evidence of Bt and Btk’s safety to humans to merit exposing human populations to it.5

 References

-2. Beyond Pesticides.
-“Least-toxic Control of Tree-Boring Caterpillars.”
-2005.
+- Beyond Pesticides.
+“Least-toxic Control of Tree-Boring Caterpillars.” https://www.beyondpesticides.org/assets/media/documents/alternatives/factsheets/TREE%20BORING%20CATERPILLAR%20CONTROL.pdf

-4. WSU Extension.
+- WSU Extension.
 “Biology and Control of Tent Caterpillar.”
-Gardening in Western Washington. http://gardening.wsu.edu/library/inse003/inse003.htm
+Gardening in Western Washington.

-5. Northwest Coalition for Alternatives to Pesticides.
+- Northwest Center for Alternatives to Pesticides.
 “Bacillus Thuringiensis (B.t.)”
-Journal of Pesticide Reform Vol. 14, No. 3: 1994.
+Journal of Pesticide Reform Vol. 14, No. 3: 1994. https://assets.nationbuilder.com/ncap/pages/26/attachments/original/1428423315/bacillus.pdf?1428423315

 Showing 1 reaction